When do you need a virtual data room hero.

 This is non-negotiable.
 Private equity due diligence is structured, multi-party, and involves lawyers, accountants, and investment teams reviewing simultaneously.
 They need a controlled environment.
 They also need an audit trail - partly for internal compliance, partly because they need to document what was disclosed if the deal later has legal complications.

-If you're in an M&A process - whether you're being acquired or making an acquisition - a proper virtual data room for M&A is required, not optional.
+If you're in an M&A process - whether you're being acquired or making an acquisition - a proper virtual data room is required, not optional.

 You're sharing confidential documents with more than two external parties